Inseason Alaska Commercial Salmon Summary

 Kuskokwim River

-There are currently no registered commercial fishery buyers in the Kuskokwim Management Area for the 2024 season.
-The 2024 Kuskokwim River Chinook salmon forecast is for a range of 108,000–160,000 fish.
-The drainage-wide Chinook salmon escapement goal is 65,000–120,000 fish.
-If the run comes back as projected, the drainagewide escapement and tributary goals are expected to be achieved and a surplus above escapement needs may be available to support a limited subsistence harvest.
-The 2024 season will be managed in accordance with the Kuskokwim River Salmon Management Plan (5 AAC 07.365) with input from the Kuskokwim River Salmon Management Working Group.
+The 2025 Kuskokwim River Chinook salmon forecast is for a range of 132,000 –217,000 fish.
+The drainage-wide Chinook salmon escapement goal is 65,000 –120,000 fish.
+If the run comes back as projected, the drainagewide escapement and tributary goals are expected to be achieved and surplus above escapement will be available to support a limited to normal subsistence harvest.
+The chum salmon run is expected to meet the escapement goal with a near average run and support normal subsistence harvest.
+The sockeye salmon is expected to come in above average, meet all escapement goals and support the full amounts necessary for subsistence harvest.
+The coho salmon run is expected to be an average run, to meet escapement goals and support normal subsistence harvest.
+The 2025 season will be managed in accordance with the Kuskokwim River Salmon Management Plan (5 AAC 07.365) with input from the Kuskokwim River Salmon Management Working Group.
 It is the intent of the department that all Kuskokwim River salmon stocks shall be managed in a conservative manner consistent with the Policy for the Management of Sustainable Salmon Fisheries under 5 AAC 39.222 to meet escapement goals and the subsistence priority.
+There are currently no registered commercial fishery buyers for the 2025 season in the Kuskokwim Management Area.

 For more information, please visit the ADF&G website for the Kuskokwim Management Area.